Sports Betting News – Tennis & Football

 Tennis Sharapova scalp pleases Li

 Li Na produced her best tennis of the Australian Open so far, to see off Maria Sharapova in straight sets and the Chinese star is now looking forward to her final clash with Victoria Azarenka.
 Sharapova was in formidable form going into the semi-final encounter but was convincingly beaten by Li, 6-2 6-2 on Thursday.
 The 30-year-old admitted she was delighted with the win over the Russian.
-She is now preparing for her clash with Azarenka and is 13/10 with bet365 to beat the Belarusian on Saturday.
+She is now preparing for her clash with Azarenka and is 13/10 to beat the Belarusian on Saturday.
 Li said: “I always play well here.
 “I’m really hungry for the title.
 I think this time should be maybe a different story or maybe the same story.
 But I will try.”

 Soccer Evans close to comeback

 Manchester United defender Jonny Evans is hoping to compete for a starting role in their FA Cup clash with Fulham on Saturday, having recovered from a hamstring strain.
-The 25-year-old Northern Ireland international has missed United’s last three games but is in contention to play against the Cottagers in the FA Cup, which the Red Devils are 4/1 to win this season with bet365.
+The 25-year-old Northern Ireland international has missed United’s last three games but is in contention to play against the Cottagers in the FA Cup, which the Red Devils are 4/1 to win this season.
 Evans is hoping to push centre-backs Rio Ferdinand and Nemanja Vidic, for a place in the starting XI on Saturday.
 He said: “When I first came into the squad, the level Rio and Vida were playing at was unbelievable.
 It’s all about having patience.
 I’m older, more experienced and more confident, so I just relax more.”